 Bandit’s Thyroid Problem Made Him The Largest Raccoon Ever

 Poor Bandit.
 His thyroid problem made him the largest raccoon on the planet.
 This playful 75 lb. creature was named the world’s fattest raccoon by the Guinness Book of World Records.
 Despite his health issues, Bandit was adopted by a loving family of dogs, where he was raised by a mother alongside a dog and her puppies.
 Eventually, he found a human home and settled down with a woman in Palmerton, Pennsylvania before his untimely death.
-Unfortunately, his thyroid problem eventually turned fatal, but at that point he was already famous.
-He had a quick spot on the Food Network and was a regular at Ice Cream World, where he loved to drink slushees through a straw.
+Unfortunately, his thyroid problem eventually turned fatal, but at that point, he was already famous.
+He had a quick spot on the Food Network and was a regular at Ice Cream World, where he loved to drink slushies through a straw.